 The Plot Line

 Small-time criminal Eddy buys into one of ‘Hatchet’ Harry Lonsdale’s three card brag games but the game is rigged and he ends up losing.
-Eddy has to re-pay Harry, who does not expect Eddy and his friends, Tom, Soap, and Bacon, to come up with the money.
+Eddy has to re-pay Harry, who does not expect Eddy and his friends, Tom, Soap, and Bacon, to come up with the real money slots pakistan.

 In order to get the cash together, Eddy and his friends prepare to rob their neighbours, a small gang of thieves led by a man called Dog, who are planning a heist on a group of cannabis growers.
 This decision sends them on a whirlwind adventure of gambling, drugs, guns, robbery, and mystery murders, ending with a massive cliff hanger that leaves audiences uncertain of what will happen.